TheBossMagnus/thebossmagnus.github.io/content/projects.md

 * [No Longer Suspicious!](https://modrinth.com/resourcepack/nolongersuspicious) is a Minecraft resource pack designed to help you locate suspicious sand and gravel introduced in the 1.20 update, making it easier for you to uncover hidden treasures.
 (03/2023)

-* [Storm](https://github.com/TheBossMagnus/Storm) Experimental Minecraft modpack with outstanding performance designed to replace Optifine.
-Based on Thunder (12/2023 - deprectaed)
+* [Storm](https://github.com/TheBossMagnus/Storm) An experimental Minecraft modpack with outstanding performance designed to replace Optifine.
+Based on Thunder.
+(12/2023 - deprecated)